JAYKRISHNAN/AVL-Tree-Visualizer-in-React/README.md

 The tool also supports BFS traversal of the tree

+## Running tests

+- run `npm run test` to run the test suite

+## deploying

+- run `npm run build` to deploy the latest version to githib pages of the repository

 ## To Do

 - Add animation visualisations for showing the traversals, insertion, deletion and rotations